10 June 2016

 The rest is history.
 Or in this case not history, but legend.
 As folklorist Bacil [sic] Kirtley wrote in John Aubrey upon the Seventeenth Earl of Oxford [tangent the third, including a music video], in The Journal of American Folklore:

 Legends … are history as the naïve would like it to be … they are not really history, but equivalents of and substitutes for history, modes and formulas of historical interpretation applied by the uncritical and the unknowing.

 There’s some cold truth.

-One more inaccuracy needs correcting: I wish I’d been able to travell seaven yeares.
+One more inaccuracy needs correcting: I only wish I’d been able to travell seaven yeares.
 I was away from February 1575 through April 1576.
 Fifteen short months, ten of which were spent in Italy, where I picked up a few things that I wrote about later.
 My reasons for leaving England had nothing whatsoever to do with flatulence.
 My only embarrassment occurred in Venice, when I was forced to return to England because my funds were cut off.
 (Need you ask?
-Cecil.
+Burghley.
 Another story.)